<<Previous | Story Intro | Return to Stories | Next >>

 "I do not see evidence of domesticated animals," Teal'c mused.

 "Which means no critters to give away our presence," Jack said.
-The odd thought that lately the villages they'd visited were bereft of any sort of domesticated animals flittered through his mind.
-It was, he decided, a benefit for which he'd be grateful, and not worry about the lack of pets or livestock.
+The odd thought that lately the villages they'd visited were bereft of any sort of pets or livestock flittered through his mind.
+It was, he decided, a benefit for which he'd be grateful, and not worry about the lack animals.

 "Colonel, what if you and Teal'c went after the stone?
 You're already closer than we are," Sam suggested.